woodRock/scaling-palm-tree/README.md

-# scaling-palm-tree
+# Metlink Departure Boards (CLI)

-A command-line interface (CLI) for bus timetables in Wellington, New Zealand.
+A command line interface (CLI) to display departure boards for buses in Wellington, New Zealand.

+This make an HTTP request to the Metlink API (https://opendata.metlink.org.nz/) to retrieve times.

 ## Install Rust